 Text Alert System

-Sign up to receive a text message notification in the event of an on-campus emergency or unscheduled university closing due to, for instance, severe weather.
+Sign up to receive Belmont Alerts in the event of an on-campus emergency or unscheduled university closing due to, for instance, severe weather.
 Registration is quick and easy.

 There are two ways to sign up: